netwrkr95/macsec_eapol_capabilities/README.md

 ### What is WAN MACsec?

-To gather a more in-depth understanding of WAN MACsec, how it benefits network designs, and key areas operators should be understanding, see key reference material below [2] that will aid in understanding the vital concept for securing high speed data networks.
+To gather a more in-depth understanding of WAN MACsec, how it benefits network designs, and key areas operators should be understanding, see key reference material below [2] that will aid in understanding the framework for securing high speed data networks using WAN MACsec.

 ### Common Challenges